lordmulder/MParallel/README.md

 Do *not* add new sub-processes to job object.
 By default, MParallel adds all new sub-processes to a *Job Object*, which makes sure that all sub-processes will die immediately when the MParallel process is terminated.
 If this option is set, sub-processes are *not* added to the Job Object and may continue running after the MParallel was terminated.

+## `--discard-output`

+Discard the STDOUT and STDERR streams of any sub-processes.
+This means that *any* sub-process outputs will neither be visible in the console, nor will they be saved to a file.
+This option is mutually exclusive to the `--out-path` option.

 ## `--ignore-exitcode`

 Do *not* check the exit code of sub-processes.
 By default, MParallel checks the exit code of each sub-process.
 It assumes that the command has *failed*, if the process returned a *non-zero* exit code.
 If any command failed, this will be reported and, if `--abort` is set, any pending commands will *not* be executed.
 Setting this option causes MParallel to *ignore* exit codes.
 However, a command is still considered to have failed, if the processes could *not* be created.